The Basics: Overview

 - Needing to do a lot in a short amount of time

-- Experiencing many small problems in the same day, like a traffic jam or running late
+- Having a lot of small problems in the same day, like getting stuck in traffic jam or running late

 - Having an argument